fasterize/phoneduty/README.md

 somebody out of bed, so be gentle :D

 You can optionally set PAGERDUTY_FALLBACK_SCHEDULE_ID to a fallback schedule in case the first call fails.
+CALLERID_PREFIX can also be set to customize the caller ID shown on the called phone.

 # Usage